nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRY_CATCH_INTRO.md

 }
 ```

-...and another programmer tries doing something mischievous with it.
+...let's suppose another programmer tries doing something mischievous with it, such as...

 ```csharp
 Calculator calculator = new Calculator();